 The Brighton Marathon Weekend is committed to promoting sustainability.
 For the 2019 edition, we worked to develop our sustainability policy with a focus on significantly reducing single use plastics at the event.
-We strive to make important developments in key areas to promote good sustainability practice, minimising our environmental impact.
+We will continue this work and strive to make important developments in key areas to promote good sustainability practice, minimising our environmental impact.

-Following months of analysis, several tests were rolled out in 2019 to support the aim of removing the vast majority of single-use plastics from the event in the future.
+Following months of analysis, several tests will continue to be rolled out to support the aim of removing the vast majority of single-use plastics from the event in the future.

 - To remove the vast majority of single use plastics from the event in future years.